Stáhnout datové produkty eBird

 eBird Status and Trends provide an unparalleled window into the full annual cycle of bird populations in North America.
 Cornell Lab of Ornithology researchers have developed these novel statistical techniques to model eBird data across continents at fine spatiotemporal scales.
 Maps, charts and other products explore the range, abundance, habitat, and trends for each species.
 Explore eBird Status and Trends.

-eBird Status and Trends Data Products include estimates of species ranges, abundances, and environmental associations.
-The Data Products visualized in the latest version (released in December 2020) are available through an access request form and can be downloaded using the ebirdst R package.
-To request access to the Data Products, download regional range and abundance tables or spatial range map data for the latest results, follow the link below.
+eBird Status and Trends Data Products include information about estimates of species ranges, occurrences, relative abundances, and trends in relative abundance.
+The latest version of the data products visualized are available through an access request form and can be downloaded using the ebirdst R package.
+To request access to the data products, follow the link below.

 eBird Observational Dataset (EOD)